 Bryce Canyon is a certified dark sky park, so the stargazing is out of this world!
 On a dark night, you will be able to see the Milky Way and thousands of stars.
 The park also offers a variety of astronomy programs and Astronomy Ranger talks that are definitely worth a listen!

-Guest contribution by Sarah of Roadmaps & Restaurants
+Guest contribution and photo by Sarah of Roadmaps & Restaurants

 Zion National Park is an experience you cannot miss when visiting Utah.
 One of the most popular National parks in the United States, Zion welcomes visitors all year round.
 The main road through Zion winds through the canyon, the red and orange mountains towering above.